-We have audited the accompanying consolidated balance sheets of ProSomnus Holdings, Inc. and its subsidiary (collectively, the "Company") as of December 31, 2021 and 2020, the related consolidated statements of operations, redeemable convertible preferred stock and stockholders' deficit and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively, the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of ProSomnus, Inc. and its subsidiary (collectively, the "Company") as of December 31, 2021, the related consolidated statements of operations, redeemable convertible preferred stock and stockholders' deficit and cash flows for the year then ended, and the related notes to the consolidated financial statements (collectively, the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.